-- 5.10.1 Student or employee (faculty, administration, or staff) complainants or respondents may seek a review of sanctions and/or remedies by requesting an administrative review hearing or appeal ("review") within seven business days from the date the outcome notice is sent.
+5.10.1 Student or employee (faculty, administration, or staff) complainants or respondents may seek a review of sanctions and/or remedies by requesting an administrative review hearing or appeal ("review") within seven business days from the date the outcome notice is sent.
 A written request for review must be submitted to the EO/AA Director and may not exceed 20 pages in length.
 Untimely requests will not be considered absent extraordinary circumstances.
 Activities such as graduation, study abroad, internships/externships, business travel, or educational, sabbatical, or extracurricular activities generally do not in themselves constitute extraordinary circumstances.
-A review may be withdrawn by the requester at any time without prejudice. - 5.10.2 The party requesting a review must identify in the written request at least one or more of the following grounds as the reason for seeking the review: - 1) New evidence unavailable to the party during the investigation has been discovered that could substantially impact the investigation findings and/or resolution. - 2) Procedural errors raising substantial doubt that the procedures outlined in this policy were not followed, or that the investigation was not thorough, fair, and/or impartial, which substantially impacted the outcome of the investigation.
-Procedural errors do not include the lengths of the investigation or sanction-decision-making processes. - 3) The sanction imposed is substantially disproportionate to the severity of the violation (i.e., too severe or not severe enough). - 4) The non-disciplinary aspects of the resolution are not reasonably designed to correct the discriminatory effects on the complainant and/or on others who may have been affected or to prevent recurrence or further discriminatory or otherwise inappropriate actions. - 5.10.3 If the responsible university administrator has determined that an employee (faculty, administrator, or staff) should be terminated from employment or that a student should be expelled from the University, that respondent has the right to a review if he or she provides a written request for review within the timeframe stated in section 5.10.1.
-The written request for review must still provide one or more of the grounds for review stated in section 5.10.2. - 5.10.4 Unless a review panel determines by a majority vote that the party seeking a review has demonstrated by a preponderance of evidence that one or more of the grounds stated in section 5.10.2 has been met and that modification(s) to the decision should be recommended, the responsible university administrator's original decision shall be upheld. - 5.10.5 Information shared during a review process must remain confidential.
+A review may be withdrawn by the requester at any time without prejudice.

+5.10.2 The party requesting a review must identify in the written request at least one or more of the following grounds as the reason for seeking the review:

+1) New evidence unavailable to the party during the investigation has been discovered that could substantially impact the investigation findings and/or resolution.

+2) Procedural errors raising substantial doubt that the procedures outlined in this policy were not followed, or that the investigation was not thorough, fair, and/or impartial, which substantially impacted the outcome of the investigation.
+Procedural errors do not include the lengths of the investigation or sanction-decision-making processes.

+3) The sanction imposed is substantially disproportionate to the severity of the violation (i.e., too severe or not severe enough).
+This basis for review is not available if the investigation does not substantiate any findings.

+5.10.3 If the responsible university administrator has determined that an employee (faculty, administrator, or staff) should be terminated from employment or that a student should be expelled from the University, that respondent has the right to a review if they provide a written request for review within the timeframe stated in section 5.10.1.
+The written request for review must still provide one or more of the grounds for review stated in section 5.10.2.

+5.10.4 Unless a review panel determines by a majority vote that the party seeking a review has demonstrated by a preponderance of evidence that one or more of the grounds stated in section 5.10.2 has been met and that modification(s) to the decision should be recommended, the panel shall uphold the responsible university administrator's original decision.

+5.10.5 Information shared during a review process must remain confidential.
 The University shall not be responsible for disclosures made by the parties, who shall bear individual liability for their disclosures.
 All meetings and hearings related to a review process are closed meetings.